-In addition to helping fund financially disadvantaged students through the Headteacher's Fund of £32,839, Governors agreed to continue funding student extra-curricular activities with an additional £25,000.
+In addition to helping fund financially disadvantaged students through the Headteacher's Fund of £25,000, Governors agreed to continue funding student extra-curricular activities with an additional £25,000.
 Governors also maintained their support of counselling for students at a cost of £10,000.

-The amount given as awards and prizes by the Foundation to students and ex-students of the School during the year was £21,057 (2020 - £22,783).
-Efforts to address the decline in the number of applications for bursaries, as well as increasing the range of subjects covered, are having an effect.
-Again this year, and as with any other activity throughout the Country, the Covid 19 pandemic has severely impacted the community use of the School and its premises.
-This is the usual way the School, and thus the Foundation, widens its provision to its neighbourhood at large as well as to the students who attend and benefit from its charitable work.
-The Foundation transferred all income from letting the school facilities to the School from 1 April, 2015.
+The amount given as awards and prizes by the Foundation to students and ex-students of the School during the year was £26,639 (2022 - £28,988).
+Efforts to address the decline in the number of applications for bursaries, as well as increasing the range of subjects covered, were strengthened during the year with the introduction of a new bursary application form and this has meant an increase in the number of applications in summer term 2023 for 23/24 bursary awards.
+The much publicised issue of Reinforced Autoclaved Aerated Concrete (RAAC) in schools and other public buildings affected the school dring the latter part of this financial year and into 23/24, This has meant a moratorium on building work/refurbishment at the school whilst the necessary RAAC remedial work was undertaken.
+This has impacted the community use of the School and its premises, although the school has sought to minimise any disruption by offering alternative accommodation at the school and innovative arrangements.
+This is the usual way the school, and thus the Foundation, widens its provision to its neighbourhood at large as well as to the students who attend and benefit from its charitable work.
+The Foundation has transferred all income from letting the school facilities annually to the School from 1 April, 2015.

-GOVERNORS REPORT (CONTINUED)

-FOR THE YEAR ENDED 31 MARCH 2021
+GOVERNORS REPORT (CONTINUED) FOR THE YEAR ENDED 31 MARCH 2023